The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 What is it and how does it work?

-These use the same equipment of EEGs, electrodes or a skull cap attached to the scalp, however they differ in what they can tell us.
-On it’s own 1 EEG doesn’t actually tell us that much.
-As we have previously discussed the brain is processing so much information at any one moment that we can’t use that one reading to say a specific activity in the brain relates to a specific tasks or stimulus.
+These scans use the same equipment of EEGs, ie the electrodes and the ‘ponytail’ of wires leading to a computer, but they process the information in a more sophisticated way.
+This means that ERPs can tell us more accurately what is happening in the brain.
+On it’s own an EEG doesn’t actually tell us that much – the brain is processing so much information at any one moment that we can’t use an EEG reading to say a specific activity in the brain relates to a specific task or stimulus.
+To overcome this, the technology has been developed and the updated version is called an ERP scanner.

 Research in action